New Student Orientation for First Year Students

 Submit all of your transcripts and test scores to UCLA Undergraduate Admissions by the stated deadlines.

-Sign up for the appropriate placement exams offered during Orientation (at First Year sessions).
+Sign up for the appropriate placement exams offered befre New Student Orientation.

 Complete all the mandatory health requirements by the deadlines.